Hemarubinibalamurugan/Restaurant-Sales-Anlaysis/README.md

 - Which menu items are likely to experience increased customer demand?

 ## Prescriptive Analytics
-- What strategies can improve the performance of underperforming branches?
+- What strategies can improve underperforming branches?
-- How can inventory, staffing, and marketing be optimized to maximize restaurant sales?
+- How can inventory, staffing, and marketing be optimized to maximize sales?

 ---

 # 📂 Dataset Information

-The dataset contains restaurant transaction records, including:
+The dataset contains restaurant transaction details, including:

 - Order ID
 - Order Date